PlasticBlaze/machine1/README.md

 # machine1

+I think the combinedWrong.py is the latest where I began putting everything together so I would work from that.

 From a program flow perspective, please break code into functions that make sense if needed.
 If the 'routine' function includes to much code, just break it into multiple functions if needed.
 I was building one part at a time so it might seem really confusing.
 Sorry about that.

 ***********************************************************